jamesryanwilco/FoodMood/docs/TECHNICAL_DOCUMENTATION.md

 -   `@react-native-community/slider`: For the sliders used in the check-in process.
 -   `@react-native-segmented-control/segmented-control`: For the "Pending/Completed" tabs on the Entries screen and the date filter on the Insights screen.
 -   `uuid`, `react-native-get-random-values`: For generating unique IDs for each entry.

+### Goals Management
+- `SelectGoalsScreen.js`: Allows users to select from a list of predefined goals or create their own.
+The screen now supports adding multiple custom goals.
+- `ViewGoalsScreen.js`: Displays the user's selected and custom goals.
+This screen has been enhanced with `react-native-draggable-flatlist` to allow users to reorder their selected goals via drag-and-drop.
+It also uses the `Swipeable` component from `react-native-gesture-handler` to enable swipe-to-delete functionality.

 ### Settings & Notifications
 - `SettingsScreen.js`: A new screen providing users with options to manage their preferences.
 It features a dark mode theme and includes toggles for notification permissions and general reminders.